josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <CalloutPlusQuote>

-Communities are not charities; you shouldn't try to take from them without first contributing to and participating in them.
+Don't try to take from a community you're not giving to and participating in.

 </CalloutPlusQuote>

 The more you can become a helpful, friendly person to other people, the more those people will remember you for any opportunities that come up.

 Naturally, this also means: don't spam, and don't just post for the sake of posting.
 Quiet, infrequent involvement is fine, if that's you.
 Be real.
-Just don't lurk; get involved.

 <SideNote>